Ambassador: Ambassador extraordinary and plenipotentiary

 The ambassador extraordinary and plenipotentiary being historically regarded as the personal representative of the sovereign, the custom of dispatching ambassadors to the head of state rather than the government has persisted.
 For example, ambassadors to and from the United Kingdom are accredited to or from the Royal Court of St James's.
 Ambassadors hold the highest diplomatic rank and have precedence over chargés d'affaires, who are accredited by the foreign minister.
 Ambassadors also outranked envoys until the 1960s, when the last legations were upgraded to embassies.

 Because members of the Commonwealth of Nations have or had a common head of state, they do not exchange ambassadors, but instead have High Commissioners, who represent the government, rather than the head of state.
 The diplomat representing the Holy See is titled a nuncio.
-In diplomatic usage, both the high commissioner and nuncio are considered equivalent in rank and role to an ambassador.
+In diplomatic usage, both the high commissioner and nuncio are considered equivalent in rank and role to an ambassador; high commissioners, like ambassadors, carry the full title of "High Commissioner Extraordinary and Plenipotentiary", but nuncios do not.
 Resident Coordinators within the United Nations system are accredited to the Head of State and have the same rank as ambassador.